Ankeny Building

-The Ankeny Building is an historic structure located in downtown Clinton, Iowa.
+The Ankeny Building is a historic structure located in downtown Clinton, Iowa.
 Chicago architect Harold Holmes designed the building in the Art Deco style.
 It was built by Daniel Haring in 1931.
 The exterior is covered with cream-colored terra cotta panels.
 The windows on the second floor are examples of the Chicago school and they are composed of steel and glass.
 It was listed on the National Register of Historic Places in 2006.